U.S.-Mexico-Canada Agreement (USMCA)

 The provisions of NAFTA with Mexico and Canada have been beneficial for U.S. industries, agricultural enterprises, farmers, ranchers, energy companies and automakers.

-The CalChamber originally actively supported the creation of NAFTA among the United States, Canada and Mexico — now comprising 489.5 million people with combined annual trade with the United States being around $1.139 trillion in 2017.
+The CalChamber originally actively supported the creation of NAFTA among the United States, Canada and Mexico — now comprising almost 490 million people with combined annual trade with the United States being around $1.228 trillion in 2018.

 The CalChamber’s longstanding support for NAFTA is based upon an assessment that it serves the employment, trading and environmental interests of California and the United States, as well as Canada and Mexico, and is beneficial to the business community and society as a whole.
 Since 1993, trade among the three NAFTA countries has nearly quadrupled.